tal-zvon/vimrc/README.md

 ## Install local plugins:

-If you want to install plugins locally that you don't want to commit to the git repo, you can add spec files to lua/local_plugins/.
-They look and work exactly the same as the specs in lua/plugins/, but are ignored by .gitignore.
+If you want to install plugins locally that you don't want to commit to the git repo, you can add spec files to `lua/local_plugins/`.
+They look and work exactly the same as the specs in `lua/plugins/`, but are ignored by `.gitignore`.
 That's the only difference.

 You'll also need to run: